 Whether we’re answering your call, or helping you switch from another health fund, we don’t like to keep people waiting.
-But unfortunately waiting periods (the time you have to wait before you can claim for treatment) are a universal necessity.
-All health funds have them.
-We wouldn't be able to offer our affordable premiums and generous rebates without them.
+But unfortunately waiting periods (the time you have to wait before you can claim for treatment) are a necessity.
+We wouldn't be able to offer our affordable premiums and generous benefits without them.

-Waiting periods protect us and our members against people who simply join us, claim large amounts and then leave.
-We always try to keep waiting periods to an absolute minimum though.
-That’s why, if you join us from another health fund, we’ll take your previous policy into account so you don’t have to re-serve waiting periods on an equivalent level or higher level of cover.
+Waiting periods exist so we can protect our members against people who simply join us, claim large amounts and then leave.
+But we always try to keep waiting periods to an absolute minimum.
+That’s why, if you join us from another health fund, we’ll take your previous membership into account, so you won’t have to re-serve waiting periods on an equivalent level or lower level of health cover.